Keyboard shortcuts

 ParamètreTypeDéfautDescription

-max_iterint100Nombre maximum d'itérations L-BFGS
+max_iterint100Nombre maximum d'itérations.

-tolfloat1e-4Tolérance de convergence
+tolfloat1e-4Tolérance de convergence.

 Exemple

-import numpy as np
+import seraplot as sp, numpy as np

 X = np.random.randn(400, 4)